I came across a VMware problem where several VM's were in a warning state with the following alert:

 A right-click on the "VM -> Snapshot -> Consolidate" failed with the following error:

-In English, the error message is "unable to access file since it is locked".
+In English, the error message is "unable to access file

 In the vmware.log file of this VM this could be followed and the virtual disk clearly failed to lock: